Free-Form Variational Inference for Gaussian Process State-Space Models: Introduction

 As shown by \citet{overcome-mean-field-gp}, a mean-field posterior can yield poor practical performance.
 Similarly, a Gaussian assumption on the state posterior or the inducing variable posterior is also very strong and, by definition, will not generally capture the true posterior even in the limit of infinite computation.
 To address these issues, we propose a free-form variational inference approach to posterior estimation in \acrshortpl{GPSSM} that models the full joint distribution over states and inducing variables, $q(\mbx_{0:T}, \mbu)$, without any mean-field or parametric assumptions.
 We refer to our method as \gls{FFVD} and summarize the major differences between its posterior assumptions and those of previous approaches in \cref{tab:main-method-comparison}.
 Below we describe our contributions in more detail.

-\textbf{(i) Flexible posterior:} We develop an inference algorithm for \acrshortpl{GPSSM} based on \acrlong{SGHMC} \citep[\acrshort{SGHMC};][]{chen2014stochastic,havasi2018inference}, which represents the posterior over states and inducing variables using samples.
-Our approach naturally captures the posterior correlations between states and inducing variables; does not constrain this posterior to any parametric form, and, is scalable to a large number of observations.
+\textbf{(i) Flexible posterior:} We develop \gls{FFVD}, an inference algorithm for \acrshortpl{GPSSM} based on \acrlong{SGHMC} \citep[\acrshort{SGHMC};][]{chen2014stochastic,havasi2018inference}, which represents the posterior over states and inducing variables using samples. \gls{FFVD} lifts the limitations of previous variational approaches to \acrshortpl{GPSSM}, which have ignored couplings in this posterior or have assumed a constrained parametric form.
+More precisely, \gls{FFVD} captures the posterior correlations between states and inducing variables; does not constrain this posterior to any parametric form, and, is scalable to a large number of observations.

 \textbf{(ii) Collapsed inference that accelerates convergence:} we show that (i) our formulation allows us to collapse the inducing variables $\mbu$, (ii) sample from the lower-dimensional marginal $q(\mbx_{0:T})$ and, at the end of the sampling procedure, (iii) obtain samples from the conditional $q(\mbu \g \mbx_{0:T})$, for which we derive a closed-form expression.
 We show that collapsing accelerates convergence significantly.